bernie-cm/bernie-cm/README.md

 --->
 ## 👋 Hi, I'm Bernie
 - 🐧 I like Linux and Python
-- ☁️ I'm passionate about cloud engineering and DevOps
+- ☁️ I'm passionate about cloud engineering, backend, and DevOps
-- 🌱 I'm learning Neovim
+- 🌱 I'm learning Neovim, and Go
 - ✉️ Reach out bernie.camejo [at] icloud.com